 I had the pleasure of being threatened by the Hinkley wrestling coach Kasey Wright in the school parking lot.
 He yelled at my family and I and told me he was going to punch me in the face when I told him to stop yelling at us.
 I had him charged with harassment and obtained a restraining order.
 I informed the school about his behavior and the principal Matthew Willis told me that they would look into the allegations.
 I emailed Matthew a week later to find out what had become of their investigation and he informed me that Kasey was still employed but he thanked me for informing them of the incident.
 I personally find this kind of behavior extremely unacceptable especially around children.
 It seems to me that Hinkley enables and supports it willingly by continuing to employ a man with a violent history.

 Hinkley High School is a public high school in Aurora.
-2,054 students attend Hinkley High School and identify as Hispanic, Asian/Pacific Islander, and Asian.
-69% of the 2,054 students here are paying reduced lunch prices.
-The ratio of students to teachers at Hinkley High School is 19:1.
+2,054 students go to Hinkley High School and identify primarily as Hispanic, Asian/Pacific Islander, and Asian.
+69% of the 2,054 students here have subsidized lunches.
+The student to teacher ratio at Hinkley High School is 19:1.
 William Smith High School is one of the nearest high schools.

 - Ceramics sculpture